Twitter as a platform is pretty neat. Twitter as a company… has its problems.

 There’s an extension you can install to auto-block Twitter advertisers (providing you’re using the mobile site).
 You can get this for:

-I mainly use the mobile Twitter site becuse it’s way faster than desktop, but it’s one of those sites that use React to munge class names.
+I mainly use the mobile Twitter site because it’s way faster than desktop, but it’s one of those sites that use post processing to munge class names.
 So instead of seeing nice

 <div class="tweet"> HTML, you get something more akin to